muhamadhamdy/Udacity-final-project-Udagram/README.md

 1. test CircleCI config.yml code to insure its validity.
 2. config.yml file start with installation of project dependencies python,node, AWS CLI and EB CLI
 3. install dependencies for frontend with `npm run frontend:install`
-4. install dependencies for backend with `npm run backend:install`
+4. install dependencies for backend with `npm run api:install`
 5. build frontend app with `npm run frontend:build`
-6. install backend api with `npm run backend:build` after succefully installation and build process complete the deploy process start
+6. install backend api with `npm run api:build` after succefully installation and build process complete the deploy process start
 7. deploy environment variables to beanstalk application with executing  `bash udagram/udagram-api/bin/eb-env-sh`
 8. finally deploying both applications with `npm run deploy`, this command will deploy frontend to S3 bucket and backend to EC2 instance.